cjdbarlow/Part-One/laws.md

 $$PV = nRT$$, i.e. combination of Boyle's, Charle's law combining each variable and the universal gas constant, R (8.13).

 * **Henry's Law**
-The number of molecules of dissolved gas is equal to the partial pressure of the gas at the surface of the liquid
+The number of molecules of dissolved gas is proportional to the partial pressure of the gas at the surface of the liquid

 * **Graham's Law of Diffusion**
 Diffusion rates through orifices are inversely proportional to the square root of the molecular weight